unexpectedjs/unexpected-dom/documentation/assertions/DOMElement/to-satisfy.md

 `);
 ```

-Expect that an element satisfies a HTML fragment given as string:
+Expect that an element satisfies an HTML fragment given as string:

 ```js
 expect(